Tate-masterofCHAOS/Portfolio/README.md

 + Update-able anime library

 ## Contributions
-Silas Taylor: He is the other person working on the indie game and made the backgrounds
+Silas Taylor: He made the backgrounds for Celestial Ruins

 ## Contributors
 ___
-Silas Taylor: He is the other person working on the indie game and made the backgrounds for it
+Silas Taylor: He is the other person working on the indie game and made the backgrounds for it as well as all concept art we currently have

 ## Author's Informtation
 ___